NimaOS/nimaos-inst/README.md

 ### UI

-Jade-GUI, developed by Crystal Linux, can be used with nimaos-inst.
+Jade-GUI, developed by NimaOS, can be used with nimaos-inst.

 ### Error codes: